 Additionally, hazardous attitudes often contribute to reduced situational awareness, as pilots may become fixated on one task or hazard while ignoring others.
 Finally, these attitudes can hurt crew resource management, as they can lead to communication breakdowns and conflict within the cockpit.

 Here, is the list of the 10 Most Hazardous Attitudes in Aviation.
 Here are the 5 most hazardous attitudes according to FAA and 5 more from the individual pilot perspective.

 This hazardous attitude manifests itself as a rebellion against rules and regulations.
 Pilots who display this attitude may be more likely to take risks, ignore safety procedures, or fail to follow instructions from air traffic control.

 Additionally, they may be less likely to listen to advice from more experienced pilots or seek help when needed.
 This attitude can often lead to disaster.

-This attitude is often ego-driven and manifests itself as a need to prove oneself.
-Pilots who display this attitude may take unnecessary risks, fail to follow safety procedures, or become aggressive when communicating with other pilots or air traffic controllers.
+The hazardous attitudes macho can best be characterized by ego and manifests itself as a need to prove oneself.
+Pilots who display this attitude may take unnecessary risks, fail to follow safety procedures or become aggressive when communicating with other pilots or air traffic controllers.
 This attitude can lead to dangerous and even fatal accidents.